hack-of-all-codes/project-kwl-remake/WENT_WRONG.md

 - an update on the target page breaks the post-processing code
 - no automated runtime error checks
 - extremely difficult to test
+- every freakin time a website changes their layout someone has to swoop in and change the code

 ## Data Processing
 - does not scale to the amount of data